Craig Chalquist, PhD, PhD

 And so programs that could be radically transmutative—and are at the individual level—die off one by one.

-It’s easier to recognize it than to define it.
+Wisdom is easier to recognize than to define.
 We can all think of people we consider wise, but what makes them so?
 They seem to have an extra dimension to them, a depth of knowledge beyond the technical or academic.
 We might define wisdom as insightful, holistic, and deep knowing: true understanding in contrast to avidya, or ignorance, which is different from simply not having been taught something.
 Avidya rather is more like clinging to biases we won’t let go of, or persisting in illusions, or refusing to be mentally flexible enough to change our minds.

 Robert McDermott’s definition links wisdom to ethics: “Wisdom is deep or uncommon knowledge essential for living and a foundation for right action” (Philo-Sophia).
 It requires no wisdom to build an atomic bomb or let loose AI on an unsuspecting public.
-Wisdom asks, “But why?
+Wisdom asks, “Why do this?
+For whose benefit?
 What might be the consequences?”

 Wisdom for Aristotle is a fuller kind of knowing that includes prudent practicality (phronesis).
 In the Bhagavad Gita, wisdom is a precious space of refuge to be sought.
 In the Katha Upanishad, wisdom is a seeing through to the forms and forces below appearances.
 In the Quran, wisdom is a seed in the heart that needs nourishing, as when wise humans align with the essential nature of humanity (al-fitra).
 The word “sage” shares etymology roots with the “sap” of living trees.
 In the Book of Proverbs, wisdom (Chochmah) is the “master builder” of everything.